-Still, within these suitcases, you want to choose one that weights the least.
+Still, within these suitcases, you want to choose one that weighs the least.

-Also, even if you are looking into travelling light, and packing minimum possible, we strongly advise you to choose a suitcase that can extend for an extra space.
-Look, if you have less items than it can fit in the suitcase, it won’t be a problem.
+Also, even if you are looking into travelling light, and packing the minimum possible, we strongly advise you to choose a suitcase that can extend for extra space.
+Look, if you have fewer items than can fit in the suitcase, it won’t be a problem.
 But when you need that extra space (hello

-souvenirs cheese from Europe!), you’ll appreciate expendability of your lightweight luggage.
-The only down side of expendable full size checked luggage is that it can easily trick you into packing more weight than airlines allow on international flights.
+souvenirs cheese from Europe!), you’ll appreciate the expendability of your lightweight luggage.
+The only downside of expendable full-size checked luggage is that it can easily trick you into packing more weight than airlines allow on international flights.
 So, have this in mind when packing.

-We would ideally travel everywhere with a carry-on cabin size luggage, but it’s often not possible, especially if we go on long-haul, or simply longer trips.
+We would ideally travel everywhere with carry-on cabin-size luggage, but it’s often not possible, especially if we go on long-haul, or simply longer trips.

 However, we at least try to keep our luggage to max 25” high.
-Everything above becomes too impractical (unless we pack only one suitcase with both our clothes).
+Everything above becomes too impractical (unless we pack only one suitcase for both of us).

 Interior and exterior compartments

-Compartments come handy when it comes to organizing your luggage, and when you need to keep certain things separate.
-E.g. dirty clothes from the clean one.
-Or toiletry bottles (not to mention coco oil when travelling to places with temperature above 25 °C; I should have known better!).
+Compartments come in handy when it comes to organizing your luggage, and when you need to keep certain things separate.
+E.g. dirty clothes from clean ones.
+Or toiletry bottles (not to mention coco oil when travelling to places with a temperature above 25 °C; I should have known better!).

 Wheels (roller vs. spinner)

-The only downside of spinner wheeled suitcase compared with 2-wheel suitcase is a little bit less packing space on the same size suitcase.
+The only downside of a spinner-wheeled suitcase compared with a 2-wheel suitcase is a little bit less packing space on the same size suitcase.
 But that sacrifice is well worth the advantages that come with spinner wheels.
 And even more so if planning to travel to Europe.

 Handling your luggage